webplatform/docs/dom/Document/fullscreenElement/index.md

 ==Summary==
 The <code>fullscreenElement</code> property exposes the current full-screen state.
-If it is <code>null</code>, no document element is in full-screen mode; if it is <code>null</code>, a document element is in full-screen mode.
+If it is <code>null</code>, no document element is in full-screen mode; if it is not <code>null</code>, a document element is in full-screen mode.

 ==Value==
 Returns the element that is currently displayed fullscreen, or